rfjakob/cshatag/README.md

             <timechange>  only mtime has changed, checksum stayed the same
             <corrupt>     mtime stayed the same but checksum changed

-       cshatag aims to be format-compatible with shatag and uses the same  ex‐ tended attributes (see the COMPATIBILITY section).
+       cshatag aims to be format-compatible with  shatag  and  uses  the  same extended attributes (see the COMPATIBILITY section).

        cshatag was written in C in 2012 and has been rewritten in Go in 2019.